 Try to do at least 30 minutes of moderate-intensity physical activity on most, if not all, days of the week.
 This can be done in bouts of 10 minutes or longer, if that is more convenient.

 Physical activity is any form of bodily movement performed by our large muscle groups.
-Moderate-intensity physical activity (energetic activity that doesn’t make you breathless), such as brisk walking or cycling, is enough to give you health benefits.
+Moderate-intensity physical activity (energetic activity that doesn’t make you breathless), such as brisk walking or cycling, is enough to provide health benefits.

-Some types of exercises, such as lifting heavy weights and body presses, can actually raise your blood pressure.
+Some types of exercises, such as body presses and lifting heavy weights, can actually raise your blood pressure.
 You should avoid these if you have high blood pressure.
 Check with your doctor before starting a new activity or increasing your level or intensity.
 Be active safely.
 Build up your levels of activity gradually.

 High blood pressure and diet